-Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-yr-old children and decreases in frequency with age.
+Encopresis is a common childhood problem; it occurs in about 3 to 4% of 4-year-old children and decreases in frequency with age.

 Stool retention and constipation result in dilation of the rectum and sigmoid colon, which leads to changes in the reactivity of muscles and nerves of the bowel wall.
 These changes decrease the efficacy of bowel excretory function and lead to further retention.
 As stool remains in the bowel, water is absorbed, which hardens the stool, making passage more difficult and painful.
 Softer, looser stool may then leak around the hardened stool bolus, resulting in overflow.
 Both leakage and ineffective bowel control result in stool accidents.

-Any organic process that results in constipation (see Constipation in Children) can result in encopresis and so should be considered.
+Any organic process that results in constipation (1, 2) can result in encopresis and so should be considered.
 For most routine cases of encopresis, a thorough history and physical examination can help identify any physical cause.
 However, if further concerns arise, additional diagnostic tests (eg, abdominal x-rays, rarely rectal wall biopsy, and even more rarely bowel motility studies) can be considered.

-Stool impaction can be relieved by a variety of regimens and drugs (see Constipation in Children : Treatment); choice depends on the age of the child and other factors.
-A combination of polyethylene glycol (PEG) with electrolytes plus a stimulant laxative (eg, bisacodyl or senna), or a sequence of Na phosphate enemas plus a 2-wk regimen of oral drugs (eg, bisacodyl tablets) and suppositories are often used.
+Stool impaction can be relieved by a variety of regimens and drugs (see Table: Treatment of Constipation in Children); choice depends on the age of the child and other factors.
+A combination of polyethylene glycol (PEG) with electrolytes plus a stimulant laxative (eg, bisacodyl or senna), or a sequence of sodium phosphate enemas plus a 2-week regimen of oral drugs (eg, bisacodyl tablets) and suppositories are often used.

 Regular follow-up visits are necessary for ongoing guidance and support.
 Bowel retraining is a long process that may take months to years and includes slow withdrawal of laxatives once symptoms resolve and continued encouragement of toilet sitting.
 Relapses often occur during withdrawal of the maintenance regimen, so it is important to provide ongoing support and guidance during this phase.

 Encopresis can recur in times of stress or transition, so family members must be prepared for this possibility.
-Success rates are affected by physical and psychosocial factors, but 1-yr cure rates are about 30 to 50% and 5-yr cure rates are about 48 to 75%.
+Success rates are affected by physical and psychosocial factors, but 1-year cure rates are about 30 to 50% and 5-year cure rates are about 48 to 75%.
 The mainstay of treatment is family education, bowel cleanout and maintenance, and ongoing support.